Kush3-14/EduQuizApp/README.md

 ## Authors:

-Department of Computer Science & Engineering at Techno International New Town, Batch 2020 - 2024.
+The authors of the project from the Department of Computer Science & Engineering at Techno International New Town, Batch 2020-2024 are:
 - Kumar Shivam (18700120148)
 - Anubhav Kumar Gupta (18700120164)
 - Nikhil Kumar Singh (18700120135)